ALDERSHOT TOWN SUPPORTERS SOCIETY LIMITED – The Shots Trust

 The Trust is happy to be able to put this case behind us; once training has been delivered, the Trust can move on, with the FSA’s support.

-Constitution: LS revamped and simplified the Constitution and shared it with Board members a week before the meeting, for their consideration.
-It will now be shared with Trust members for their views, and they will be asked to formally vote on its adoption at the AGM (currently planned for September).
+Revision of Trust Rules: LS revamped and simplified the Rules and shared it with Board members a week before the meeting, for their consideration.
+The document will now be shared with Trust members for their views, and they will be asked to formally vote on its adoption at the AGM (currently planned for September).

 New Football Team: TA has been in discussion with Andy Gregory on the possibility of setting up a men’s Sunday League football team.
 Mr Gregory has provided a business plan and proposals for how it would work under his management.
 We would need to have a documented governance statement and Code of Conduct, which all players would sign up to.
 The Board were impressed with the idea and voted unanimously in its favour.

 - Fundraising: Cash for Shots, Trust membership, Lucky 7s.